pablorgarcia/Learn-to-program-with-Python-guide/README.md

 # Welcome to 'Learn to program with Python guide'
-Python is an easy to learn programming language.
-You can use it to create web apps, games, even a search engine!
+Python is an easy to learn programming language used for create web apps, games, even a search engine!

-*These are the notes that are worth reading*

 **Ready to learn Python?**